 09/03/2020 – Nevada Highway Patrol (NHP) is currently conducting an investigation into a wrong-way car accident that happened early this afternoon in the northwest Las Vegas Valley.

 The crash happened on northbound Interstate 215 by the Far Hills exit.

-Wrong-way accidents can be very frightening for all people involved because they can result in head on collisions.
-The velocity from a head on collision is dangerous because of the forces involved.
-The potential for injury in these types of car accidents are likely to cause injury to the occupants.
+Wrong-way accidents can be very frightening for all people involved because they can result in head-on collisions.
+The velocity from a head-on collision is dangerous because of the forces involved.
+The potential for injury in these types of car accidents is likely to cause injury to the occupants.
 The damage to the vehicles is often very costly as well because it will typically involve crushed engines and cooling systems.
 This is because most cars have their engines in the front along with the radiators.
 These parts of the vehicle are expensive to fix when damaged and can cost a great deal if they need replacement.
 Often resulting in a total loss of the vehicle.

-Even if the injuries from a wrong-way/head on collision do not seem to be serious at first, they can easily turn serious if you do not properly treat the injuries.
+Even if the injuries from a wrong-way/head-on collision do not seem to be serious at first, they can easily turn serious if you do not properly treat the injuries.
 Soft tissue injuries are hard to diagnose because they cannot be seen with the naked eye.
-Soft tissue injuries are normally just a subjective feelings of pain by the injured party.
-Not only is it hard to diagnose these types of injuries, it is difficult to treat them due to subjective nature of the complaints by the patients.
+Soft tissue injuries are normally just a subjective feeling of pain by the injured party.
+Not only is it hard to diagnose these types of injuries, but it is also difficult to treat them due to the subjective nature of the complaints by the patients.

 If you have been injured in a wrong-way car accident, you should call an attorney that you can trust.
-Contact the Injury Firm Las Vegas to discuss your case with Attorney, Brian Boyer.
+Contact the Injury Firm Las Vegas to discuss your case with personal injury lawyer, Brian Boyer.
 He will personally take your call and tell you exactly what you need to do to solidify your personal injury case.